dbosoft/YaNco/README.md

 }
   ```

 This looks a bit complicated due to the nested BindAsync calls.
-Alternatively, you can also use a LINQ syntax:
+Alternatively, you can also use a LINQ syntax and the extension method MapStructure to get rid of the first BindAsync:

 ```csharp
 using (var context = new RfcContext(ConnFunc))